 This plan provides an additional amount of accidental death or dismemberment coverage.
 Participation is optional, and the employee pays the total premium.
 The amount of coverage available is based on salary.
 Click here for more information.

 6. Disability Insurance

-Faculty and administrators have the option of enrolling in the Prudential Disability plan for exempt employees.
+Faculty and administrators have the option of enrolling in a Long Term Disability plan.
 This Long Term Disability plan is designed to provide a monthly benefit if a subscriber becomes disabled.
 Both the premium and monthly benefit are based on salary.
 After a waiting period, determined by policy level, this plan pays a monthly benefit.
-This plan is only offered to faculty and administrators and three plan levels of coverage are available.
+This plan is only offered to regular benefited employees and three plan levels of coverage are available.